 This means that the heat pump will consume 4,000 kWh of electricity to satisfy an annual heat demand 12,000 kWh.
 If the unit price of electricity is £0.13 per unit, then the annual cost of running the heat pump would be £520.

 The real running costs of an Air Source Heat Pump may actually be lower than the figures suggested by the factors listed above, thanks to the offsetting effect of the UK government’s Renewable Heat Incentive (RHI) scheme.

 This scheme aims to reward homeowners who turn to renewable heating and power solutions by paying them some money towards the upkeep of those systems.
 The exact figure will depend on the type of heating system and the type of building you have, but the grant is generally well worth applying for.

-The calculations for installation and running costs can seem confusing at best.
-If you are unsure whether an air source heat pump is the best solution for your building, why not get in contact with us at Franck Energy and let us help you decide.
+The calculations for installation and running costs can seem confusing.
+If you are unsure whether an air source heat pump is the best solution for your building, get in contact with us at Franck Energy and let us help you decide.

 Our friendly team have up-to-date knowledge on all the factors that come into play when you decide to switch to a renewable energy source.
 We will help you to assess your unique situation and make the most cost effective decision.
 We can recommend a reputable supplier and/or installer and assist you through the whole process.

 Take the stress out of becoming more sustainable and contact us today.